SSWConsulting/SSW.Rules.Content/rules/record-better-audio/rule.md

 2. Record the audio locally (e.g. you can use Windows' Voice Recorder app)
 ![Figure: Voice Recorder, Window’s default audio recording app](https://www.partitionwizard.com/images/uploads/articles/2019/10/record-sound-using-voice-recorder/record-sound-using-voice-recorder-thumbnail.jpg)

+3. To access the recording, you can right-click on the file in Voice Recorder and select "Open file location".
+The default location for Voice Recorder files is in your user Documents folder, e.g. C:\Users\YourAccount\Documents\Sound recordings

 This higher quality audio should be used in post-production eg. When editing in Adobe Premiere Pro.

 `youtube: https://www.youtube.com/embed/yfbKXqRAgOA`